alexjhetherington/FootnoteUtilities/README.md

 ### Attributes

 * Add the [Button] attribute to a method on a Monobehaviour to expose a button in the inspector
+* Add the [Resolve] attribute to a public or serialised field to expose automatic resolution buttons in the inspector.
+N.B.
+Arrays will always be overriden, but single references will only be resolved if they are null.
+Existing single references will not be re-resolved)

 ### Data Structures